 In terms of immigration to the UK, settled status means that a permanent resident is living here lawfully with no time limit on their stay.
 If you are returning to the United Kingdom to settle, your partner can also apply to join you at the same time.
 The relationship may be a heterosexual or a same-sex relationship, but partners must not be related by blood.

 Applying for a De Facto Visa, unlike a UK marriage visa application for spouse immigration does not require you to be married to your partner.
 Furthermore, where a UK fiance visa application would stipulate that your partner must join you with the express purpose of marrying and would prohibit your partner from working, visas for unmarried partners are subject to no such restraints.
 A successful De Facto visa application for the United Kingdom via this route will allow your partner to enter and work in the country without a UK work permit application providing that the entry requirements are satisfied.

-Initially the Unmarried Partner Visa is issued for a two-year period.
+Initially, the Unmarried Partner Visa is issued for a two-year period.
 After this time a person can apply for Indefinite Leave to Remain (ILR) or permanent residency in the UK.
-However in some cases settlement entry clearance may be granted, allowing a partner to immigrate to Britain permanently.
-Once permanent resident status is obtained, an applicant may wish to become a UK citizen through British Naturalization.
+However, in some cases settlement entry clearance may be granted, allowing a partner to immigrate to Britain permanently.
+Once the permanent resident status is obtained, an applicant may wish to become a UK citizen through British Naturalization.

 People seeking to apply for a Visa of this class must be 18 years of age or over and the partner with the settled status in Britain must be 18 years of age or over.

 To be eligible, any previous marriage involving either partner must have permanently broken down.